shiftonelabs/laravel-singular-resource-routes/README.md

 1. The `show`, `edit`, `update`, and `destroy` routes do not need a route parameter.
 2. Since this is a singular resource, there is no `index` action.

+## Versions

+This package has been tested on Laravel 5.0 through Laravel 8.x, though it may continue to work on later versions as they are released.
+This section will be updated to reflect the versions on which the package has actually been tested.

 ## Install

 Via Composer